vishnuvij/Master_thesis/README.md

 i.e. evolutionarily related genes in different species whose lineages were separated by a speciation event are likely to have similar functions (Altenhoff et al., 2012; Rogozin et al., 2014).
-It is for this reason that the presence of orthologs to an already functionally annotated gene serves as a proxy for the presence of the corresponding function (CozzeQo and Jones, 2017; Huerta-Cepas et al., 2017).
+It is for this reason that the presence of orthologs to an already functionally annotated gene serves as a proxy for the presence of the corresponding function (Cozzetto and Jones, 2017; Huerta-Cepas et al., 2017).
 One key step in tracing functions across species and through time is therefore to determine the presence absence pattern of orthologs across large collections of phylogenetically diverse species, i.e. the generation of phylogenetic profiles